What is TSC?

 How Can So Many Different Organs Be Affected by TSC?

-Both the TSC1 and TSC2 genes suppress tumor growth in the body by carefully regulating cell growth through inhibition of a protein called mammalian target of rapamycin, or mTOR for short.
-When either the TSC1 or TSC2 gene is defective, cell growth is not adequately supressed and tuberous sclerosis complex results.
+Both the TSC1 and TSC2 genes suppress tumor growth in the body by carefully regulating cell growth through inhibition of a protein called mechanistic target of rapamycin, or mTOR for short.
+When either the TSC1 or TSC2 gene is defective, cell growth is not adequately controlled and tuberous sclerosis complex results.
 Hamartin, tuberin, and mTOR are expressed in many different organs throughout the body, which explains why so many organs can be affected by TSC.
 However, researchers are still working diligently to figure out why TSC is manifested so differently between different people.

 Are the Tumors Cancerous?

 The growth of tumors resulting from tuberous sclerosis complex is not as severely unregulated as in cancer, but these tumors may still cause serious problems.
 Certain tumors, called subependymal giant cell astrocytomas, or SEGAs, can grow in the brain of people with TSC and may block the flow of cerebrospinal fluid in the spaces (ventricles) in the brain.
-This can lead to behavioral changes, nausea, headaches or a number of other symptoms.
+This blockage can lead to behavioral changes, nausea, headaches or a number of other symptoms.
 In the heart, the tumors are usually at their largest at birth and then decrease in size as the individual gets older.
-These heart tumors, called cardiac rhabdomyomas, can cause problems at birth if they are blocking the flow of blood or causing severe arrhythmia.
-The tumors in the eyes are not as common, but can present problems if they grow and block too much of the retina.
+These heart tumors, called cardiac rhabdomyomas, can cause problems at birth if they are blocking the flow of blood or causing severe abnormalities in the heart’s rhythm.
+Tumors in the eyes are not common but can present problems if they grow and block too much of the retina.
 The tumors in the kidney (renal angiomyolipomas) can become so large they eventually disrupt normal kidney function or begin to bleed internally.
 In the past, kidney failure was almost inevitable.
 Today, doctors can use drug therapy to shrink angiomyolipomas or can destroy individual tumors by embolization before they get too large and compromise healthy kidney tissue.
 In cases of severe pain or bleeding, angiomyolipomas can be removed by surgery.
 Renal cell carcinoma is very rare in TSC.